mikeymclellan/brew-fridge/readme.md

 ## Developing

-The project has three components; the `daemon` which senses can controls the fridge temperature, the `dashboard` which is is the user interface to set the target temperature, and the `lambda` functions which define the JSON APIs the `daamon` and `dashboard` communicate with.
+The project has three components; the `daemon` which senses and controls the fridge temperature, the `dashboard` which is is the user interface to set the target temperature, and the `lambda` functions which define the JSON APIs the `daamon` and `dashboard` communicate with.

 You can use the webpack development server by running: